 Guest Post by David from Travelsewhere When you travel to Europe, you kind of expect to find some unbelievably picturesque cities and towns.
 Places like Colmar, Hallstatt, Positano and the Cotswolds are well known for their overwhelming adorableness.
 But they’re among a much wider community than you might realize.
 Spread throughout Europe are charming little […]

-While on our road trip to Croatia back in 2015, we made sure to stop at the capital of Slovenia for a day, Ljubljana!
+While on our Croatia road trip back in 2015, we made sure to stop at the capital of Slovenia for a day, Ljubljana!
 The name itself sounds intimidating, but once you learn how its pronounces, its as easy and friendly as the country itself!
 (Pronounced: Lub-lee-yana).
-Ljubljana is one of the most hip, up […]

 Let’s admit it, half of the reason why we have an addiction to travel is so that we can try new authentic foods that we can’t get at home (of equal deliciousness).
 PLUS, they say that “when you travel, calories don’t count”, riggght?